Why does nothing feel good anymore?

 It’s often thought that if someone is depressed, they will feel sad or low most of the time.
 But what many don’t realise is that these aren’t the only symptoms of depression.
 Another common symptom of depression that is sometimes overlooked is the feeling that you no longer find the things you used to enjoy to be interesting or pleasurable.

-Known as anhedonia, this symptom is present in up to 75% of adults and young people with depression.
-But despite how common this symptom is, it remains one of the most difficult symptoms to treat and manage.
+Referred to as anhedonia, this particular symptom is observed in as many as 75% of adults and young individuals who are experiencing depression.
+However, even though this symptom is quite prevalent, it continues to be one of the most challenging symptoms to address, treat, and effectively manage.

 What is Anhedonia?